a16z-infra/ai-town/README.md

 npm run dev
 ```

-`npm run dev` will fail asking for enviroment variables.
+`npm run dev` will fail asking for environment variables.
-Enter them in the environnment variables on your Convex dashboard to proceed.
+Enter them in the environment variables on your Convex dashboard to proceed.
 You can get there via `npx convex dashboard` or https://dashboard.convex.dev
 See below on how to get the various environnment variables.

 a. **Set up Clerk**

-Go to https://dashboard.clerk.com/ -> "Add Application" -> Fill in Application name/select how your users should sign in -> Create Application
+- Go to https://dashboard.clerk.com/ and click on "Add Application"
+- Name your application and select the sign-in providers you would like to offer users
+- Create Application

-Now you should see both `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` on the screen.
-Add to .env.local
+- Add `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` to `.env.local`

 ```bash
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_***
 CLERK_SECRET_KEY=sk_***
 ```

-Then go to JWT Templates and create a new Convex template.
-You'll need to copy the JWKS end point URL for use below.
+- Go to JWT Templates and create a new Convex Template.
+- Copy the JWKS endpoint URL for use below.

 b. **OpenAI API key**